grpc/proposal/A14-channelz.md

   rpc GetTopChannels(GetTopChannelsRequest) returns (GetTopChannelsResponse);
   // Gets all servers that exist in the process. rpc GetServers(GetServersRequest) returns (GetServersResponse);
-  // Gets all server sockets servers that exist in the process. rpc GetServerSockets(GetServerSocketsRequest) returns (GetServerSocketsResponse);
+  // Gets all server sockets that exist in the process. rpc GetServerSockets(GetServerSocketsRequest) returns (GetServerSocketsResponse);
   // Returns a single Channel, or else a NOT_FOUND code. rpc GetChannel(GetChannelRequest) returns (GetChannelResponse);